-In each session, I will pick the brains of some of the most respected fientists in the field and discover their techniques and strategies for reaching financial independence.
+In each session, I will pick the brains of some of the most respected fientists in the field to discover their techniques and strategies for reaching financial independence.

 For the first installment, I had the privilege to talk to the original Mustachian himself, Mr. Money Mustache!

 Mr. Money Mustache retired in his early thirties and has recently emerged as one of the most inspiring personal finance authors in cyberspace.
 His entertaining and informative articles, which can be found at www.mrmoneymustache.com, give you the “punch in the face” you need to get you on the right track to financial independence.